HairAnalysisReport.com

 Exactly WHICH pH level do you wish to change?

 Yes, your blood pH level is slightly alkaline ranging between 7.35 and 7.45 (7.0 is neutral).
 However, your blood pH level is no different from any other system that must remain in a dynamic equilibrium (homeostasis) for health.
-This pH level has spawned myriad products and businesses to “alkaline” your body to “prevent” cancer.
+This pH level myth has spawned myriad products and businesses to “alkaline” your body to “prevent” cancer.

 Unfortunately, this is extremely misleading.